 Reporting A Child Absent

 Please remember that Parents/Carers have a legal duty to report pupil absence to the school by 9.00 am on each day of absence.
 (Unless the school is closed).

-If is not practical to use the form, you may also text or call to report an absence to the school:
+If is not practical to use the 'My Ed' app or the form below, then you may also text or call to report an absence to the school:

 Text: 07624 816830